Ideal Number of Direct Reports

 2. Cross-Departmental Collaboration (2 hours):

-• Interdepartmental Meetings: Coordinating with other teams to manage dependencies and align on shared goals.
+• Interdepartmental Meetings: Coordinating with other teams to manage upstream and downstream dependencies and align on shared goals.

 • Stakeholder Engagements: Communicating with clients or senior leadership to provide updates and gather feedback.